Paul Barrett is a current fourth-year student at the University of Limerick, Ireland, majoring in English and History.

 This, in turn, leads to a discussion of the sectarian outlooks that began to build in the nineteenth century, with its roots in eighteenth-century conflicts, and the development of European powers as protectorates of religions.
 Also, a brief outline of the relationship that had grown between European powers and Ottoman Empire will be inspected.
-A key factor in this analysis will be the development of the ‘Eastern Question’ by European powers and the Orientalist lens in which they viewed the Ottoman people.
+A key factor in this analysis will be the development of the ‘Eastern Question’ by European powers and the Orientalist lens through which they viewed the Ottoman people.

-Firstly, an insight into the growing relationship that existed between the Ottoman Empire and Europe during the eighteenth and nineteenth century.
-The Ottoman Empire was seen by the Europeans through an Orientalist lens, by which the West was viewed as the place of modernity and progress, while the East was seen as backwards.
-At the cusp of the nineteenth century, the Ottoman Empire, once renowned in European circles as a source of major power, now posed a rather different threat; by what means, could the Ottoman Empire be dismantled, without causing the major European Powers to resort to war.
+Firstly, an insight into the growing relationship that existed between the Ottoman Empire and Europe during the eighteenth and nineteenth centuries.
+The Ottoman Empire was seen by the Europeans through an Orientalist lens, by which the West was viewed as the place of modernity and progress, while the East was seen as backward.
+At the cusp of the nineteenth century, the Ottoman Empire, once renowned in European circles as a source of major power, now posed a rather different threat; by what means, could the Ottoman Empire be dismantled, without causing the major European Powers to resort to war?
 This was, in essence, ‘The Eastern Question’.
 By this time the Eastern Question involved the countries of Britain, France, Russia and Germany.
 The bulk of European thought at the time concerned the Ottoman Empire, with questions over the future of Egypt trying to gain autonomy and problems with Balkan Nationalism.

 The issues of economic dealings between Europe and the Ottoman Empire during the time period were crucial in the decline of the Empire as an economic power.
-The Ottoman Empire of the nineteenth was structurally and militarily lacking in comparison to their European neighbours.
+The Ottoman Empire of the nineteenth was structurally and militarily lacking in comparison to its European neighbours.
 The Empire became more involved in European markets, in a time which saw a rise in the price of export consumer goods, causing large-scale pressures and economic decline for local producers within the Empire.
 Concurrently, in order to modernise the Empire, the Ottomans required a large sum of money.
 It was a circular problem for the Ottomans; they did not have the resources to update their infrastructure and economy, and due to their outdated systems, they were in a constant struggle to cope with the power of the European economy.
 Industry in the Ottoman Empire began to decline in the nineteenth century, as the Ottomans signed treaties with various European powers.
 The '1838 Anglo-Turkish Commercial Convention', removed any local monopolies in Turkey, allowing British trade and merchants to dominate in the area.
 The economic dealings of Europe in the nineteenth century had damaging effects on Ottoman fiscal sovereignty, culminating in the capitulations.

 The capitulations were brought into effect in the nineteenth century by the European powers and had large-scale effects on the Ottoman State and its well-being.
-The Ottoman Empire of the nineteenth-century was one that was constantly beleaguered by war and mayhem, from other European powers and within from rebellions like that of Greece in the 1820s.
-Throughout the century, the problems of previous large-scale expansions of the Ottoman Empire began to take its toll on the State.
+The Ottoman Empire of the nineteenth century was one that was constantly beleaguered by war and mayhem, from other European powers and within from rebellions like that of Greece in the 1820s.
+Throughout the century, the problems of previous large-scale expansions of the Ottoman Empire began to take their toll on the State.
 The Empire lost territory and was then forced to sign capitulations, enforced by Europe.
 From an Ottoman point of view, this treaty was largely humiliating as they had to surrender land and large amounts of finance and monopoly rights to the Europeans.
-The Ottoman Empire at the end of the nineteenth-century had lost nearly all basic sovereignty, being so largely indebted to their European counterparts.
+The Ottoman Empire at the end of the nineteenth century had lost nearly all basic sovereignty, being so largely indebted to their European counterparts.

 The nationalist movements in Europe had a pivotal influence on the Ottoman Empire’s various nation-states.
 Nationalism first existed as a concept in Ireland, started by the Irish Nationalist Party, as they attempted to separate themselves from Britain and create their own identity.
-At the beginning of the nineteenth-century, Ottoman and Russian Nationalism began to become heated as both countries struggled to control their Muslim populations and the lands they inhabited.
-The first area to be taken from the Ottoman Empire was done so through Russia Imperialism; Crimea.
-The Crimean War saw a large-scale exodus of Muslims from Russian into the Ottoman capital of Istanbul.
-Russian policy from the 1860s began to involve forcible evictions of Muslim inhabitants, with over 200,000 Muslims arriving in Istanbul after the war, causing a large strain to the already weakling Ottoman economy.
-These nationalists movements influenced by the West would culminate in the expansion of separate national agendas of Armenian, Arab, Turk and Balkan statehood, leading to the racial hierarchies in the early part of the twentieth century, fuelled by the Balkan expulsion of Muslims in 1878.
+At the beginning of the nineteenth century, Ottoman and Russian Nationalism began to become heated as both countries struggled to control their Muslim populations and the lands they inhabited.
+The first area to be taken from the Ottoman Empire was done so through Russian Imperialism; Crimea.
+The Crimean War saw a large-scale exodus of Muslims from Russia into the Ottoman capital of Istanbul.
+Russian policy from the 1860s began to involve forcible evictions of Muslim inhabitants, with over 200,000 Muslims arriving in Istanbul after the war, causing a large strain on the already weakling Ottoman economy.
+These nationalist movements influenced by the West would culminate in the expansion of separate national agendas of Armenian, Arab, Turk and Balkan statehood, leading to the racial hierarchies in the early part of the twentieth century, fuelled by the Balkan expulsion of Muslims in 1878.
 The blemish of racism within the Ottoman State would tear its people, and eventually the nation itself, apart.

 Religious animosities were also heavily influenced by European powers at the time, further fuelling the decline of the Ottoman Empire.
-The middle-east at the time was a hotpot of various religions.
+The Middle East at the time was a hotpot of various religions.
 Due to the large expansion of the Ottoman Empire in the centuries prior, the Islamic religion was not in the majority, despite Islam being the religion of the Sultan, and of the major powers in the empire at the time.
 Unlike in Europe, Islam as an administrative power did not follow the idea of a separation of church and state.
 This was one of the key factors in the fall of the Ottoman Empire.
-The various Ottoman nation states became influenced by the highly secular form of nationalism in Europe, which was in conflict with Ottoman ideals.
+The various Ottoman nation-states became influenced by the highly secular form of nationalism in Europe, which was in conflict with Ottoman ideals.
 The secularisation that the Ottoman people saw in Europe, could not be achieved in a nation under the rule of Sultan Abdul Hamid II, who was claiming a lineage to the Prophet Mohammad.

-These divisions also fed into the Eastern Question discussed earlier, as European powers began to colonise areas of North Africa and South East Asia under Ottoman control, weakening and shrinking the Ottoman Empire.
+These divisions also fed into the Eastern Question discussed earlier, as European powers began to colonise areas of North Africa and Southeast Asia under Ottoman control, weakening and shrinking the Ottoman Empire.
 At the start of the twentieth century, large tracts of land in these areas were under the grip of European powers as the Ottoman empire declined rapidly.
 European Imperialism in the Ottoman Empire was largely based on reactionary politics.
-When one power would try to amalgamize control of certain areas of the Empire, this would cause a reaction from another European in an attempt to create a balance in Europe, with little heed of Ottoman affairs.
+When one power would try to amalgamize control of certain areas of the Empire, this would cause a reaction from another European in an attempt to create a balance in Europe, with little heed to Ottoman affairs.
 This is best encapsulated in French reactions to German foreign policy.
 Following the setting up of the Weltpolitik, aimed at transforming Germany into a strong global power, France reacted by vigorously strengthening its hold over Ottoman Empire territories.
-By the end of the nineteenth century, the Ottoman Empire, that had once stretched to the gates of Vienna, was now struggling to survive, and would soon be engulfed and collapse in the war of European Imperialism; World War I.
+By the end of the nineteenth century, the Ottoman Empire that had once stretched to the gates of Vienna, was now struggling to survive, and would soon be engulfed and collapse in the war of European Imperialism—World War I.

 Ultimately, it can be said most certainly that the fall of the Ottoman Empire was due in large part to the influence of Europe in the nineteenth century.
 The nationalist ideals that grew out of Western Europe, festered a sectarian cesspool in the empire that ravaged the land and its people.
-The European powers mindset in the nineteenth century, viewing the Ottomans as merely an annoyance needed to be cut up and divided, set in motion a chain of events throughout the century that would eventually lead to the Ottomans collapse after World War I. The Imperial motives and the quest for land and power, pitted religious groups at ground level throughout the Ottoman Empire against each other.
+The European powers' mindset in the nineteenth century, viewing the Ottomans as merely an annoyance that needed to be cut up and divided, set in motion a chain of events throughout the century that would eventually lead to the Ottomans' collapse after World War I. The Imperial motives and the quest for land and power pitted religious groups at ground level throughout the Ottoman Empire against each other.
 European powers favoured Christian populations, culminating in large-scale violence and mistrust among religious groups, shaking the Empire to its core.
 By the start of the twentieth century leading up to the first world war, the Ottoman economy had been ravaged, by the unquenchable thirst of Europe for economic growth, and their hope that an economic war would eventually crush the empire.
-The legacy of European Imperialism and economic dominance and have left a scar on the land, as its people today still try to rebuild on the problems caused European influence in the Ottoman Empire in the nineteenth century.
+The legacy of European Imperialism and economic dominance and have left a scar on the land, as its people today still try to rebuild from the problems caused by European influence in the Ottoman Empire in the nineteenth century.

-© 2018 Paul Barrett
+© 2018 Paul Barrett 96